adamschachne/inhouse_bot/README.md

 - `!cancel` cancels your ongoing game, requiring validation from at least 6 players in the game

 # Admin features
+- `!admin mark` marks a text channel as a Queue or Ranking channel

 - `!admin reset @user` removes the user from all queues (his name or discord ID work too)

 - `!admin reset #channel` resets the queue in the given channel (or the current channel with `!admin reset`)